International Video Production Competition – 2021 Edition “New beginning. New vision. New city.”

 The first stage: the local level

-To take part in this international competition, the mayors of the cities that are part of the OWHC network, or their representatives, must complete the form put on line on the OWHC Web site.
+To take part in this international competition, the mayors of the cities that are part of the OWHC network, or their representatives, must complete the registration form put online on the OWHC website (see below).
 The eligibility requirements are simple and flexible.
 In fact, the OWHC requires that the participating cities invite, according to the formula that is suitable to them, young people aged between 14 and 17 years old and/or between 18 and 21 years of age to participate in the competition.
 The young people will produce a video of a maximum of 5 minutes.
 Each city will then select a video for each age group registered, that it will submit through the online form for the international level of this competition.

-It is therefore up to each mayor to decide, within his or her city, how he or she will launch the invitation to the young people, how the latter will register for the local level of the competition and how the winning video(s) that will represent their city on the international level will be selected.
+It is therefore up to each city to decide how to launch the invitation to the young people, how the latter will register for the local level of the competition and how the winning video(s) that will represent their city on the international level will be selected.

 Posters of all sorts are available below for the participating cities for publicity purposes.